안녕하세요! 토미입니다.

 먹다 is “to eat.”
 Since its past tense is 먹었다, you can attach 었 to its stem to make 먹었었다 “have eaten.”

-Next, in the case of nouns, you use-였었다 for nouns, which do not have a final consonant.
+Next, in the case of nouns, you use -였었다 for nouns that do not have a final consonant.

 And -이었었다 to nouns, which have a final consonant.